-If the health insurance deduction is taken on the lowa Schedule A, then the federal tax guidance should be followed when addressing the complications due to the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.
+If the health insurance deduction is taken on the Iowa Schedule A, then the federal tax guidance should be followed when addressing the complications due to the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.

-However, if the deduction is taken on line 18 of the IA 1040, then the IA 1040, rather than the lowa Schedule A, must reflect the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.
-The lowa expanded instructions for lines 14 and 18 of the IA 1040 set forth the Department's guidance for the correct reporting of these amounts.
+However, if the deduction is taken on line 18 of the IA 1040, then the IA 1040, rather than the Iowa Schedule A, must reflect the impact of the federal excess advance premium tax credit repayment and the net premium tax credit.
+The Iowa expanded instructions for lines 14 and 18 of the IA 1040 set forth the Department's guidance for the correct reporting of these amounts.

 Line 2: Multiply federal adjusted gross income by 10% (.10).
-Your federal adjusted gross income is the amount from federal form 1040, line 7, as modified by any lowa net income nonconformity adjustments from line 14 of the IA 1040 including any depreciation/section 179 adjustments, and the moving expense deduction and domestic production activities deduction on lines 22 and 24 of the IA 1040, if any.
+Your federal adjusted gross income is the amount from federal form 1040, line 8b, as modified by any lowa net income nonconformity adjustments from line 14 of the IA 1040 including any depreciation/section 179 adjustments, and domestic production activities deduction on line 24 of the IA 1040, if any.